weaviate/weaviate-io/developers/weaviate/client-libraries/python/python_v3.md

 This document relates to the legacy `v3` client and API.
 <br/>

-Starting in December 2024, the `v4` [client installations](https://pypi.org/project/weaviate-client/) will no longer include the `v3` API (i.e. the `weaviate.Client` class).
+From `v4.10.0`, the [Weaviate Python client installations](https://pypi.org/project/weaviate-client/) will no longer include the `v3` API (i.e. the `weaviate.Client` class).
 This will help us to provide the best developer experience for you, support for the latest features, and clearly separate the two.
 <br/>

 The `v3` client will continue to get critical security updates and bugfixes for the foreseeable future, but it will not support any new features.